 Learn to Manage Angry Feelings with These Anger Scenario Cards

-Harry was just about to beat his high score on his favorite video game.
-His mom turned it off without asking and told Harry to go and do his homework.
+Harry was just about to beat his high score on his favourite video game.
+His mum turned it off without asking and told Harry to go and do his homework.